Network resilience: Behavior transitions in animal and human networks

 \section{Behavior transitions in animal and human networks}

-Similar to the resilience in ecological and biological networks discussed in the previous two chapters, the resilience of a social network, defined as its ability to cope with perturbations, shocks, or stresses, can take on different forms in various settings.
-The resilience requirements can range from preservation of the entire system, or, specifically, the sustainability of its structure and operational ability.
-We consider resilience in the following three broad settings.
+As in ecological systems (chapter \ref{Ecology}) and biological networks (chapter \ref{Biology}), the resilience of a social network, which is defined as its ability to cope with perturbations, shocks, and stress, can take on different forms in various settings.
+Resilience requirements can range from the preservation of the entire system or the sustainability of its structure and operational ability.
+We consider resilience in the three general settings described below.

-In the first one, we consider humans social systems, which belong to the subject of traditional sociology.
+In the first setting, we consider the social systems of humans, which are a subject of traditional sociology.
 In this setting, we acknowledge two different notions of resilience.
-One focuses on something that we call {\it cultural resistance} of a society, which intuitively speaking requires that society evolves their opinions and beliefs in a smooth and orderly manner.
-The other type of resistance, termed here {\it survival resilience}, is concerned with the very preservation of a social system.
-Intuitively, this kind of resistance requires that a society, or community, can adjust itself in response to the external stresses or challenges without self-destruction.
+One focuses on something that we call the {\it cultural resilience} of a society, which requires that the people in a society evolve their opinions and beliefs in a smooth and orderly manner.
+The other type of resistance, termed here as {\it survival resilience}, is concerned with preserving a social system.
+Intuition suggests that this type of resilience requires that a society or community respond to external stress or challenges.

+The second setting considers the resilience of social animals and their communities.
+In this setting, we examine only survival resilience, which focuses on species and preservation of their communities in the presence of environmental change and competition from other species and communities.